VictorioBerra/duo-v1-postman-signer/README.md

 ## Usage

 Copy contents of `index.js` to Postman Pre-request scripts tab.
-Edit the top few variables, update your headers with the variable syntax {{var}}.
+Edit the top few variables, update your headers with the variable syntax `{{var}}`.

 Read the comments.